2tablespoonsreduced-sodium soy sauceor a gluten-free alternative

 Notes

 Cooked green beans should be bright green and tender-crisp.
 You don't want them brown and limp.
 So even though we want them to be browned in some spots, we don't want to overcook them.
 Eight minutes over medium heat works for me (plus a minute after adding the sauce).
 But keep a close eye on them as you cook.
-Depending on how hot your stovetop runs, they might be ready faster.'
+Depending on how hot your stovetop runs, they might be ready faster.

-I recommend using fresh beans.
+I recommend using fresh green beans.

 You can add a teaspoon of minced fresh ginger to the sauce.